secretstartups/handbook/content/handbook/eba/e-group-scheduling.md

 ## Scheduling for Stella Treas, Chief of Staff to the CEO

-- All meeting requests should go through Staff EBA, Aimee David.
+- All meeting requests should go through Sr. EBA, Liki Simonot.
 - Priority given to candidate interviews, CEO, E-Group, GitLab BoD, and direct reports to the CoS to the CEO
 - Limited availability due to personal commitments from 7-9am PT Mon.-Fri. due personal commitments during the California shelter in place order (related to Covid-19).
 Can often make meetings during these blocks, if given advance notice, but strong preference for meeting outside of these times
 - If meetings need to happen before 9am PT or after 5pm PT check with EBA
-- Do not schedule over DNB (Do Not Book) without reaching out for approval from CoS to the CEO’s EBA
+- Do not schedule over DNB (Do Not Book) without reaching out for approval from CoS to the CEO’s Staff EBA, Jeanne Rotenberry
 - For meetings outside of set business hours contact the CoS to the CEO’s EBA
 - During Zoom meetings please do not post information in the chat, add it to the meeting doc or in slack
 - EBA to add reminders at 1 month, 2 weeks, 1 week and 2 days on the calendar for the following events: OKR How to Achieve, Group Conversations and Board of Director meetings